byanthny/macropad-rp2040/README.md

 # RP2040 Macropad w/ Rust (Adafruit Kit) [use at your own risk]

-my code (and future libraries) for custom macropad built with adafruit macropad rp2040 kit
+adafruit macropad rp2040 kit programmed with rust

 ## Setup